 - MTHE 496 - Graduate Seminar for Elementary and Middle School Mathematics Teachers

 Courses are listed on NEIUport under the subject: `Ped Cntnt Kldg Tch Ele Mid Mth'

-Students enter the M.A. program as a cohort; the program can be completed in one year and one semester.
+Students enter the M.A. program as a cohort; the program can be completed in five semesters, including a summer semester.
 Contact the program's advisor to discuss a schedule that fits your needs.

 |MTHE 401||MTHE 403||MTHE 450|

 Students enrolled in the program must hold a current Illinois teaching certificate for teaching elementary or middle school.

 - Courses are recognized by ISBE for the middle school math endorsement.

 - Courses are recognized by school districts (including CPS) for lane credit even if you already have a math endorsement.

 - Course content is job embedded-you will be looking at applications to your own students and your own teaching right from the beginning.